carlrip/React-and-TS-workshops/02-Introduction-to-TypeScript.md

 📄 Function parameters and interface parameters can be declared as optional by using a `?` before the type annotation.

-🏃 Adjust the `getHighestScore` function so that the score is optional and defaults to `0`.
+🏃 Create an interface for a score containing a name and an optional score.
+Create a function that will take in the score object and return it incremented. `0` should be used as the default score if the score is missing.

 ## Type aliases